mrhdigital/bubbleSort/README.md

 **Use existing array or enter uer own array:**

-Couners: Counter are used to see the number of swaps performed in the bubble sort algorithm.
+Couners: Counters are used to see the number of swaps performed in the bubble sort algorithm, how many times the elements were evaluated and how many times the algorithm was repeated.

- ### Technologies Used
 - HTML
 - CSS
 - JavaScript